JnLvn/Countdown-Letter-Game/_about.md

 ## Background
-The first task I completed as part of this project was to Google "countdown letters game solver".
+The first task I completed was to test my word list.
+A simple search for a word in my dictionary file.
-Google gave me two relevant results on the first page, these are [Cool Project name][2] and [Cool Solver][3].
+I used a script I got online at [wordlistTester][1]

 ## Words list
 My words list is in the file [wordslist.txt](wordslist.txt) in this repoistory/gist.